-• High-risk populations
+- High-risk populations

-• Strongly encouraged, but not required, to stay home unless engaging in modified Phase I permissible activities.
+- Strongly encouraged, but not required, to stay home unless engaging in modified Phase I permissible activities.

-Recreation and fitness
+- Recreation and fitness

-• Only allowed outdoor with five (not including the instructor) or fewer people outside of household.
+- Only allowed outdoor with five (not including the instructor) or fewer people outside of household.

-Gatherings
+- Gatherings

-• Only allowed outdoor of five or fewer people outside the household.
+- Only allowed outdoor of five or fewer people outside the household.

-Additional construction
+- Additional construction

+- As outlined in Phase 2 guidance.

-Manufacturing operations
+- Manufacturing operations

+- As outlined in Phase 2 guidance.

-· Real estate
+- Real estate

-- 25% of building occupancy. - Indoor services limited to 30 minutes.
+- 25% of building occupancy.

+- Indoor services limited to 30 minutes.

-In-store retail
+- In-store retail

 - 15% of building occupancy.
 (This does not apply to currently operating essential retail such as grocery stores.
-Currently operating essential retail should continue to follow the Phase 2 requirements.) - Indoor services limited to 30 minutes.
+Currently operating essential retail should continue to follow the Phase 2 requirements.)

+- Indoor services limited to 30 minutes.

-Personal services
+- Personal services

-• 25% of building occupancy.
+- 25% of building occupancy.

-Professional services
+- Professional services

-- 25% of building occupancy. - Indoor services limited to 30 minutes for customers.
+- 25% of building occupancy.

+- Indoor services limited to 30 minutes for customers.

-Photography
+- Photography

+- As outlined in Phase 2 guidance.

-In-home/domestic services
+- In-home/domestic services

+- As outlined in Phase 2 guidance.

-· Pet grooming
+- Pet grooming

-• 25% of building occupancy.
+- 25% of building occupancy.

-Restaurants
+- Restaurants

-- No indoor dining allowed. - Outdoor dining is permitted but seating at 50% of existing outdoor capacity.
+- No indoor dining allowed.

+- Outdoor dining is permitted but seating at 50% of existing outdoor capacity.